-Mr. E. I. Sigwalt's family had a narrow escape recently, when the chimney on his neighbor's house crashed through the kitchen win-The accident was caused by a radio aerial strung from a tree to the chimney.
+Mr. E. J. Sigwalt's family had a narrow escape recently, when the chimney on his neighbor's house crashed through the kitchen win-The accident was caused by a radio aerial strung from a tree to the chimney.
 The weight of the aerial combined with a strong wind pulled the chimney down.-Warninguse a spring in the aerial when fastening to tree.

-Mr. James Canavan, and Mr. Joseph Flan-nery, our inspectors at St. Paul, Minn., where some of the new cars are being built, enjoyed a Christmas vacation of one week spent in their homes and with friends in Chicago.
+Mr. James Canavan, and Mr. Joseph Flan-nery, our inspectors at St. Paul, Minu., where some of the new cars are being built, enjoyed a Christmas vacation of one week spent in on Christmas eve.

-The Shops & Equipment Bowling Team "cleaned up" on the Engineering Team on The winners Thursday night, January 22nd. gathered in three straight games.
+The Shops & Equipment Bowling Team "cleaned up" on the Engineering Team on Thursday night, January 22nd.
+The winners gathered in three straight games.

-The sympathy of the entire department is extended to Mr. George Turton of the Paint Shop, whose wife was killed by an automobile on Christmas eve.
+The sympathy of the entire department is extended to Mr. George Turton of the Paint Shop, whose wife was killed by an automobile